adamgordonbell/password_generator/article.md

 With the project set up, I needed to configure how Railway would build and run our application.
 A lot of this is done for me using NIXPACKS.
 Instead of creating a docker file with a specific Python version and then installing my requirements into it, most of this is autodetected by [NIXPACKS](https://nixpacks.com/docs/providers/python) and seems to work right off the bat.

-However, I do have some specific requirements I need to customize: I need to run a setup script and I need to use `gunicorn` to serve my flask app.
+However, I do have some specific requirements: I need to run a setup script and I need to use `gunicorn` to serve my Flask app.
 I can change these in the Railway UI, but I decided to use the config file (`railway.toml`) in my repo:

 ```toml
 [build]